Intracytoplasmic Sperm Injection (ICSI)

 These additional techniques may be particularly helpful in cases of male factor infertility, previous poor fertilisation, recurrent IVF failure, recurrent miscarriage, or elevated sperm DNA fragmentation.
 Your consultant or embryologist will advise whether either option may be beneficial for your treatment.

 ICSI is provided as an additional laboratory procedure within an IVF treatment cycle.
-For detailed information about fees, we recommend visiting our pricing page or arranging a consultation to discuss your personalised treatment plan.
+The cost of treatment will depend on your individual circumstances and whether ICSI is recommended as part of your fertility plan.
+For a detailed breakdown of fees, please visit our pricing page or speak to our team.

 icon